Pei-ju/Staytion-Portfolio/README.md

 ## My Contributions

-- Developed RESTful APIs using Spring Boot for hotel, room, order, and review modules.
+- Developed backend RESTful APIs using Spring Boot for hotel, room, order, and review modules.
 - Designed database schema and implemented JPA entity relationships.
-- Built frontend pages with Bootstrap (room types, orders, reviews, analytics).
+- Built frontend pages with Java, Bootstrap, and Chart.js.
 - Integrated frontend and backend via AJAX and JSON.
 - Visualized report data using Chart.js (line, pie charts).
 - Assisted with API testing using Postman and Swagger.